Godzilla: King of the Monsters poster

 Narrative Framework

 This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping Godzilla: King of the Monsters against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Godzilla: King of the Monsters within its genre.
+By mapping Godzilla: King of the Monsters against these established plot points, we can identify how Michael Dougherty utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Godzilla: King of the Monsters within the action genre.

 Plot Points by Act